Mars at Opposition

 Mars Special Tricks around Opposition

-Mars' inclination to the ecliptic is about 1.85 degrees.
-You may find the ups and downs marked on some orbit diagrams like the one above but this one does not have them.
-They are marked with an omega-like symbol with curls at the bottom for ascending node ☊.
-It is turned upside down for descending node ☋.
-As Mars goes about its orbit, it appears to move through the constellations on the ecliptic in a regular pattern from West to East.
+As the planets go about their orbits, Mars appears to move through the constellations on the ecliptic in a regular pattern from West to East as viewed from Earth.
 This is contrary to the motion of the stars that move from East to West as the Earth rotates.
-So during the months around opposition, Mars becomes bright, calling attention to itself for astronomers or anyone looking up who can see that bright red warrior.
-At first it seems to behave as usual, but then it does a little dance, and starts to move in the opposite direction or retrograde motion.
+So during the months preceding opposition, Mars becomes bright, calling attention to itself for astronomers or anyone looking up who can see that bright red warrior.
+By the time it reaches western quadrature it has reached first magnitude or better.
+Soon the red planet will rise around midnight.
+At first Mars seems to behave as usual, but then it does a little dance, and starts to move in the opposite direction or retrograde motion.

 Before retrograde motion begins, Mars seems to stand still.
 This can be thought of as Earth, coming around the curve of its orbit so that Mars appears to quit moving.
 This is merely our line-of-sight.
 It's like being on a train when it is being passed by a faster train.
-Suddenly, you feel like you are moving backwards.
+If you are looking out the train window, suddenly you feel like you are moving backwards.
 Earth and Mars are doing something like this, the blue planet is lapping the red planet on their orbital tracks.
-Just before the July 27 opposition, on June 28, Mars hit its first stationary point.
-After that it travels in a backward direction (East to West) until August 28 when it hits another stationary point.
-After that it resumes its normal course, although it has never done anything but continue to revolve in its usual orbit.
-It is only our line-of-sight that makes it seem to move in a loop or sometimes an ess-curve against the background stars.
+About a month before opposition, Mars hit its first stationary point.
+After that it travels in a backward direction (East to West) until after opposition when it hits another stationary point.
+After that it resumes its normal course, although it really did nothing but continue to maintain its usual orbit.
+It is only our line-of-sight that makes Mars and other outer planets seem to move in a loop or sometimes an ess-curve against the background stars.

 The diagram shows how this works.
 Earth position is marked in blue and the Mars position is marked in red.
 An observer on the Earth looks at Mars when they are located at the 1 position.
 The Earthling sees Mars against the star background moving in its usual prograde motion from west to east.
 A short while later both Earth and Mars arrive at the second position, Mars appears to stand still and retrace its steps.
 At position 3, the observer is treated to the happy circumstance of Mars at opposition.
-The Sun is behind the Earth.
-Mars spends all night in the sky, on July 27 the disk will be 24.3" in diameter.
+The Sun is behind the Earth, the disk of Mars is 100% illuminated.
+Mars spent all night in the sky on July 27, 2018 and the disk was 24.3" in diameter.
 At position 4, the Earth observer sees that Mars is stopping and returning to its normal contrary motion moving from west to east against the background field of stars.
 At position 5, Mars has been left behind and both planets orbit the Sun until their mutual speeds and positions reunite them for the next opposition.
 The disk shrinks and will continue to do so until Mars disappears behind the Sun in September 2019.

 Mars path through Capricornus 2018